 - Are stepping down from inpatient or residential treatment

 For treatment to be most successful, it is critical that the adolescent and caregiver have some motivation/interest in making positive changes.
 For this reason, the adolescent/guardian must call the program directly to schedule an intake.
+Referrals must come directly from the family.
 Community providers are welcome to reach out for more information, with questions or to share relevant clinical information.

 - Program Type: Intensive Outpatient